CorruptComputer/Officer-Beepsky/README.md

 The build name is fatJar because well, the jar is 'fat'.
 Which means all dependences will be packed into it in order to make it easily portable.

 ### Running
-You can run it from the terminal/command prompt by typing `java -jar PolizziaHut-x.x.x.jar <Discord token>`.
-If no token is provided you will be prompted to enter one.
+You can run it from the terminal/command prompt by typing `java -jar PolizziaHut-x.x.x.jar <Discord token> <Owner ID>`.

 ### Build, run, and update script
 Optionally if you are using Linux to host you can use the following script to build, run, and update the bot when needed: